tgjohnst/pihole-guide/README.md

    5. Pi-hole now asks if you want to use the current network settings as the **Static IP Address**.
 If you've configured your router properly in the previous step, you should see your chosen static/reserved IP under **IP Address**. and the router's IP address under **Gateway**.
 If not, you can change your IP to the desired Pi-hole IP.
    6. The next step will check if you want to enable the **web admin interface**.
 This is password-protected allows you to easily view traffic, whitelist and blacklist sites, and change settings from any machine on your network.
 I recommend keeping it **On**
    7. The Pi-hole will ask you if you want to **log queries**.
 Again, I recommend keeping this on, as it will allow you to keep a log of which domains your devices are trying to reach over time and enable rich tracking.
+   8. Your PiHole will now reiterate all the settings you just gave it. *It will also tell you the default password for the web interface.
+Write this down!* *Don't worry, if you forget it, it will also be printed out in the terminal after you finish the setup.*
-   8. This should be the end!
+   9. This should be the end!
 If you've followed all the steps, your pi-hole should now be filtering any queries directed to it.

+   I would recommend restarting the pi now (`sudo reboot` in terminal) to make sure everything is running properly.

-   Now it's time to go back to the router and do some configuration
+   Now it's time to go back to the router and do some configuration!

+## 4) Pointing your router to your pi-hole for DNS

+Now that the PiHole is on and set up, you need to tell your router to point every other device to the Pi-Hole when it sends a domain resolution request.
+Somewhere in your router settings (usually something like "internet settings"), you will see a place where you can fill in the address of a **DNS** server.
+Often, routers are configured to automatically fetch a DNS server from your internet service provider. \

+Instead of having the router automatically find a DNS Server, in the DNS server field fill in the **IP address** (e.g. 192.168.1.111 in my case) that you assigned to the Pi-hole in step 3.
+If there are 2 DNS server fields available, either leave the second one blank or fill in the Pihole IP again (if you leave another DNS, the router might default to that one when the Pihole blocks an ad, rendering your pihole ineffective).
+Make sure to save the settings - you may need to restart the router

-## 4) Setting up your pi-hole as a DHCP server (optional)
+## 5) (optional but recommended) Setting up your PiHole as a DHCP server

-TODO
+I mentioned the reasons you might want to set up your PiHole as a DHCP server in step (3).
+To do this, you'll need to disable DHCP on your router and enable DHCP on your PiHole.

+1. In your router settings, find the DHCP settings and disable [automatic] DHCP.
+Save these settings, which may require a router restart.
+2. On your PiHole, open up a web browser.
+Navigate to `pi.hole` or `127.0.0.1/admin` and log in using the password from step 3.
+Go to Settings -> DHCP and check the box to enable DHCP.
+Set the range of addresses to hand out to not overlap with your router's addresses
+   - For example, my router hands out 192.168.1.1-192.168.1.254, and the highest IP used before I did this setup was 192.168.1.24.
+Given that I'd  set my pihole to 192.168.1.111,  I set my the DHCP settings on my pihole to hand out 192.168.1.112-192.168.1.251 so that it wouldn't conflict with any existing IPs during the setup, but there was room for up to 251-112=139 devices on the network.
+3. In the bottom right, click Save.
+You will then probably be prompted to restart the pihole.

-## 5) Configuring your blocklists
+## 6) Accessing the web admin panel and configuring your blocklists

-TODO

-## 6) Configuring a screen to display stats (optional)
+## 7) (optional) Configuring a screen to display stats

-TODO